Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Conclusion

 Finally, we test the \emph{extended supervised learning} scheme.
-It is related to semi-supervised learning and involves a hybrid of the supervised and VAE losses.
-In addition to the posterior $q_\phi$, a latent encoder $q_\varphi$, a prior $p_\psi$, and a decoder $p_\theta$ are learned either jointly or separately as an add-on to the supervised posterior $q_\phi$.
-The extra latent encoder $q_\varphi$ learns further latent variables to encode information not captured by the posterior, while the prior and decoder define a generative model.
-The combination of a posterior and a generative model allows to perform Bayesian predictive simulations, which in combination with a test quantity $T(x,z)$, which we suggest to be the (reduced) log-likelihood function\footnote{The log-likelihood divided by the number of observed data points, which is required for meaningful comparisons of observations in Poisson processes.}, allows to calculate a p-value which can be used as a goodness-of-fit criterion.
-Any data, that is not similar to the training data within the given uncertainty of the statistical approximations of the neural networks, leads to p-values close to 0 and can be excluded.
-We test this concept with a neural network model trained on point-like neutrino interactions contained in the center of the detector.
-In comparison with point-like interactions in the full detector, the model calculates a small p-value for events on the boundary of the detector.
-We also apply it on a dataset containing track-like energy depositions mimicking muon tracks, for which the separation is also markedly visible.
-Such a goodness-of-fit selection strategy can potentially allow a very simple data selection.
-Any data which is sufficiently different from the training data can be removed by a simple selection based on the p-value.
+It is related to semi-supervised learning and involves a hybrid of the supervised and VAE loss functions.
+In addition to the label posterior $q_\varphi$, a latent posterior $q_\phi$, a prior $p_\psi$, and a decoder $p_\theta$ are learned either jointly or separately as an add-on to the supervised posterior $q_\varphi$.
+The extra distribution $q_\phi$ learns latent variables to describe information not captured by the posterior of known labels $q_\phi$, while the prior and decoder define a generative model.
+The combination of a posterior and a generative model allows to perform Bayesian predictive simulations, which in combination with a test quantity $T(x,z)$, which we suggest to be the normalized logarithm of the learned data-generating PDF, allows to calculate a p-value which can be used as a goodness-of-fit criterion.
+Any data that are not similar to the training data within the given uncertainty of the statistical approximations of the neural networks lead to p-values close to 1 and can be excluded.
+We test this concept with a neural network model trained on shower-like neutrino interactions contained in the center of a hypothetical detector consisting of 400 detection modules.
+In comparison with shower-like interactions in the full detector, the model calculates a small p-value for events on the boundary of the detector.
+We also apply it on a dataset containing track-like energy depositions mimicking muon tracks, for which the separation is markedly visible.
+Such a goodness-of-fit selection strategy can potentially allow a very simple but effective data selection.